 National Healthcare Decisions Day

-The History Of Healthcare Decisions Day
+The History of Healthcare Decisions Day

-Facts And Myths About Advanced Directives
+Facts and Myths About Advance Directives

-Although advanced directives are legally recognized documents, and doctors must respect the patient’s wishes, doctors do have the ability to refuse to comply with a patient’s wishes if they have any objection of conscience or think that the request is medically inappropriate.
+Although advance directives are legally recognized documents, and doctors must respect the patient’s wishes, doctors do have the ability to refuse to comply with a patient’s wishes if they have any objection of conscience or think that the request is medically inappropriate.
 Under those circumstances, the physician will transfer the patient to a healthcare provider that will comply with their wishes.

-Advanced Directives Means Treatment Shouldn’t Be Provided
+Advance Directives Mean Treatment Shouldn’t Be Provided

 Observing National Healthcare Decisions Day